 The missionaries were flown in one-by-one and dropped off on the Auca beach.
 Nate Saint then flew over the Auca village and called for the Aucas to come to the beach.
 After four days, an Auca man and two women appeared.
 It was not easy for them to understand each other since the missionaries only knew a few Auca phrases.
 They shared a meal with them, and Nate took the man up for a flight in the plane.
 The missionaries tried to show sincere friendship and asked them to bring others next time.

-For the next two days, the missionaries waited for other Aucas to return.
-Finally, on day six, two Auca women walked out of the jungle.
+The missionaries waited for other Aucas to return for the next two days.
+Finally, two Auca women walked out of the jungle on day six.
 Jim and Pete excitedly jumped in the river and waded over to them.
 As they got closer, these women did not appear friendly.
 Jim and Pete almost immediately heard a terrifying cry behind them.
 As they turned they saw a group of Auca warriors with their spears raised, ready to throw.
 Jim Elliot reached for the gun in his pocket.
 He had to decide instantly if he should use it.
 But he knew he couldn't.
 Each of the missionaries had promised they would not kill an Auca who did not know Jesus to save himself from being killed.
 Within seconds, the Auca warriors threw their spears, killing all the missionaries: Ed McCully, Roger Youderian, Nate Saint, Pete Fleming and Jim Elliot.

 Waiting to Hear

 Late in the afternoon of Sunday, January 8, Elisabeth Elliot, Jim's wife, waited by the two-way radio to hear Nate Saint and his wife discuss how things had gone that day.
 But there was no call.
 As evening turned to night, the wives grew worried.
 They knew the news was not good.